-12. The statutory financial statements audit will be the foundation and source for the majority of the audit work necessary to support our judgements and conclusions.
+13. The statutory financial statements audit will be the foundation and source for the majority of the audit work necessary to support our judgements and conclusions.
 We also consider the wider environment and challenges facing the public sector.
 Our audit approach includes:

-- understanding the business of the QLTR and the associated risks which could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how the QLTR will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement. - 13.
-We will give an opinion on the financial statements as to: - whether they give a true and fair view of the financial position of the audited body and its receipts and payments - whether they have been properly prepared in accordance with relevant legislation, the applicable accounting framework and other reporting requirements - the regularity of the receipts and payments.
+- understanding the business of QLTR and the associated risks which could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how QLTR will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement.

+14. We will give an opinion on the financial statements as to:

+- whether they properly present the receipts and payments of the body for the year ended 31 March 2018 and the balances held at that date - whether they have been properly prepared in accordance with relevant legislation, the applicable accounting framework and other reporting requirements